-2022 2021
+2023 2022

-Balance at January 1 \$ 28,152 26,831
+Balance at January 1 \$ 44,598 28,152

-Impairment loss recognized 16,446 1,321
+Impairment loss (reversed) recognized (3,445) 16,446

-Balance at December 31 \$ 44,598 28,152
+Balance at December 31 \$ 41,153 44,598

-As of December 31, 2022 and 2021, the Group did not provide any aforementioned notes and accounts receivable as collaterals.
+As of December 31, 2023 and 2022, the Group did not provide any aforementioned notes and accounts receivable as collaterals.

 The Group entered into accounts receivable factoring agreements with banks.
 Based on the agreements, the Group is not responsible for guaranteeing the ability of the accounts receivable of the obligor to make payment when it is affected by credit risk.
 Thus, this is deemed as a non-recourse accounts receivable factoring.
-After the transfer of the accounts receivable, the Group can request for the partial advances stipulated in the agreements, while the interest calculated at an agreed rate is paid to the bank for the period during the time of receiving advances and the accounts receivable is collected.
-The remaining amounts without advance are received when the accounts receivable are paid by the customers.
+After the transfer of the accounts receivable, the Group can request for the partial advances stipulated in the agreements, while the interest calculated at an agreed rate during the period from the date of transfer until the accounts receivable collected is paid to the bank.
+The remaining amount without advance are received when the accounts receivable are paid by the customers.